ascend4/ascend4/solvers/ida/AUTO-SELECTION.md

 fully dense cases tested.
 Keep explicit KLU available above the limit.
 Do not add user-facing tuning parameters until experience calls for them.

-Initially offer AUTO as an opt-in choice.
-Making AUTO the default can be a separate change after regression and platform qualification.
-Keeping explicit DENSE is useful for reproducibility, finite differences, and diagnosis.
+AUTO is the default.
+Explicit DENSE remains useful for reproducibility, finite differences, and diagnosis.
+The thresholds are inexpensive heuristics;
+an explicit choice remains useful on models where they choose poorly.

 ## Complete integration measurements